-5. Senior Program Editor
+E. Senior Program Editor

-- a.
-The Senior Program Editor is responsible for overseeing events or activities that generate new content for the Journal. - b.
-For these events and activities, the Senior Program Editor is specifically responsible for: - i.
-Proposing a topic focusing on an emerging issue in international law; - ii.
-Inviting international scholars and practitioners to participate, with the advice and consent of the Editor-in-Chief; - iii.
-Assuring that each event or activity culminates in the submission of one or more articles, essays, or other appropriate documents for publication; - iv.
-Securing the necessary funding for holding each event or activity; - v.
-Overseeing all logistics of each event or activity; and - vi.
-Creating a CLE component to each event or activity, if reasonably possible. - c.
-The Senior Program Editor shall attend all Journal and Senior Board meetings unless prior notice of absence is given to the Editor-in-Chief. - d.
+- 1. The Senior Program Editor is responsible for overseeing events or activities that generate new content for the Journal. - 2.
+For these events and activities, the Senior Program Editor is specifically responsible for: - a.
+Proposing a topic focusing on an emerging issue in international law: - b.
+Inviting international scholars and practitioners to participate, with the advice and consent of the Editor-in-Chief; - c.
+Assuring that each event or activity culminates in the submission of one or more articles, essays, or other appropriate documents for publication; - d.
+Securing the necessary funding for holding each event or activity; - e.
+Overseeing all logistics of each event or activity; and - f.
+Creating a CLE component to each event or activity, if reasonably possible. - 3.
+The Senior Program Editor shall generate content for the Journal's online companion Jus Gentium. - a.
+The Senior Program Editor shall choose essays for publication, in conjunction with the Editor-in-Chief. - b.
+Submissions shall be 500-2,000 words including footnotes.
+It is the Senior Program Editor's discretion to extend this range if necessary, on a case-by-case basis. - c.
+The Senior Program Editor shall edit Jus Gentium essays, including all footnotes. - d.
+Final Jus Gentium essays shall be reviewed by the Editor-in-Chief prior to publication. - 4.
+The Senior Program Editor shall attend all Journal and Senior Editorial Board meetings unless prior notice of absence is given to the Editor-in Chief. - 5.
 The Senior Program Editor shall serve on the Student Publication Evaluation committee.
-This committee shall read the top fifteen student-written articles and make the publication decisions as outlined in Article IV.
+This committee shall read the top fifteen student-written articles and make the publication decisions as outlined in Article XIII.

-6. Senior Business Editor
+F. Senior Business Editor

-- a.
-The Senior Business Editor is responsible for overseeing the Journal's website and maintaining the institutional knowledge of the Journal. - b.
-The Senior Business Editor is specifically responsible for: - i.
-Maintaining the Journal's website; - ii.
-Updating the website to post the most recently published articles; - iii.
-Working with the Senior Program Editor to promote the Symposium or other program(s); - iv.
-Working with the Editor-in-Chief to develop exclusive online content; - v.
-Locating content from other sources and seeking ways to update and improve the website; - vi.
-Supervising and assigning work to the Associate Business Editor; - vii.
-Maintaining a comprehensive online or printed document that outlines the Journal's history and institutional memory; - viii.
-Planning and carrying out at least 1 social and/or fundraising event for the Journal each semester; - ix.
-Planning and carrying out the Spring reception/banquet; - x.
-Advertising events to WILJ staffers and/or the law school population as applicable. - c.
+- 1. The Senior Business Editor is responsible for overseeing the Journal's website and maintaining the institutional knowledge of the Journal. - 2.
+The Senior Business Editor is specifically responsible for: - a.
+Maintaining the Journal's website;

+- b.
+Creating and monitoring the Journal's annual budget, in consultation with the Editor-in-Chief; - c.
+Updating the website to post the most recently published articles; - d.
+Working with the Senior Program Editor to promote the Symposium or other program(s); - e.
+Working with the Editor-in-Chief to develop exclusive online content: - f.
+Locating content from other sources and seeking ways to update and improve the website; - g.
+Supervising and assigning work to the Associate Business Editor; - h.
+Maintaining a comprehensive online or printed document that outlines the Journal's history and institutional memory; - i.
+Planning and carrying out at least one social and/or fundraising event for the Journal each semester; - j.
+Planning and carrying out the Spring reception/banquet; and - k.
+Advertising events to WILJ members and/or the law school population as applicable. - 3.
+The Senior Business Editor shall attend all Journal and Senior Editorial Board meetings unless prior notice of absence is given to the Editor-in Chief. - 4.
 The Senior Business Editor shall serve on the Student Publication Evaluation Committee.
-This committee shall read the top fifteen student-written articles and make the publication decisions as outlined in Article IV.
+This committee shall read the top fifteen student-written articles and make the publication decisions as outlined in Article XIII.